the-turing-way/the-turing-way/book/website/collaboration/academic-industry/academic-industry-community.md

 You can bring on board individuals who can help advise on scientific strategy and also can connect the collaboration with colleagues and opportunities within their own networks.

 (cl-academic-industry-community-space)=
-### Creating a Shared Space to Connect
+### Creating Shared Spaces to Connect
 To start facilitating interactions and connections between your organisations and allow your community to come together its worthwhile to set up a shared space where people can interact.
 This could be something like a Slack Workspace or GitHub Repository which are both fairly low barrier to engage with.
+More info on GitHub this {ref}`the Getting Started with GitHub chapter <cl-github-novice>`.
 You might need to check any tool you're considering with your IT department and take into consideration any restrictions/access issues each organisation might have.

+As your collaboration grows and progresses you may also consider joint events, such as a seminar series, journal club or joint conference/symposium.
+Collaboration Cafes and/or co-working sessions can also help bring a sense of community to your collaboration.
+They can be spaces where you onboard new members, brainstorm or work on research together.
+More in this {ref}`this Turing Way chapter <ch-coworking>`.

+Establishing communication tools such as a newsletter for your collaboration is a useful way of sharing collaboration news, advertising your events and opportunities and spreading awareness.
+There is more info on how to create a newsletter in {ref}`this Turing Way chapter <ch-newsletters>`and you can also find previous Turing-Roche newsletters [here](https://github.com/alan-turing-institute/turing-roche-partnership/tree/main/communications/newsletters).

 (cl-academic-industry-community-strategy)=
 ### Considering Community Strategy